-Peonies are a favorite in many gardens, and for good reason: Their blooms contain rows and rows of soft, delicate petals, and they're ideal cut flowers for arrangements and wedding bouquets.
-Perhaps that's why we love peony tulips so much—they also have petal-packed spring flowers that never fail to look stunning in vases or garden beds.
+Peonies are a favorite in many gardens, and for good reason: Their blooms contain rows and rows of colorful petals, and they're ideal cut flowers for arrangements and wedding bouquets.
+Now imagine all that flower power packed into an easy-to-grow tulip.
+When you plant peony tulips in your garden, they never fail to look stunning when their huge flowers appear in spring.
 But unlike peonies, which are perennials, tulip bulbs usually have to be replanted each fall, so you get the chance to change up the color scheme of your spring garden and experiment with all the different varieties that are available.

 If you want blooms sooner or don't have a spot to plant them outside, try growing peony tulips indoors.
 By forcing the bulbs early, you can get full, colorful blooms as early as February or March.
 The blooms last for several weeks indoors and can last even longer if kept in a cool spot.

 Tulip peonies bring the best of tulips and peonies together into one plant.
-We love to grow as many as we can find space for, but even just a few in a container will make an eye-catching display, thanks to those full, colorful blooms.
+They look especially stunning in large groups, but even just a few in a container will make an eye-catching display, thanks to those full, colorful blooms.
 When picking out bulbs to plant in fall, be sure to explore the dozens of varieties of these beautiful tulips, and get growing!
 You'll thank us next spring.